senotrusov/notes/arch-linux-installation.md

 !!! tip inline end

-    For more information on disk partitioning, see the [Installation guide: Partition the disks](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks) and [Parted](https://wiki.archlinux.org/title/Parted).
+    For additional details on disk partitioning, refer to the [Installation guide: Partition the disks](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks) and the [Parted](https://wiki.archlinux.org/title/Parted) guide on the Arch Wiki.

 Launch `parted` for interactive partitioning: